 102. Obstruction etc. prohibited

-(1) A person shall not —
+(1) A person must not —

 (a) being lawfully required to do so fail to produce or exhibit, or allow to be examined, a record; or

-(b) being lawfully asked a question by a person under this Act, fail to answer truthfully to the best of his knowledge, information and belief; or
+(b) being lawfully asked a question by a person under this Act, fail to answer truthfully to the best of the person’s knowledge, information and belief; or

-(c) being an officer of an organisation, refuse to assist in the taking of any ballot by providing for the use of the returning officer or his assistants such register and lists of the members of the organisation as the returning officer requires; or
+(c) being an officer of an organisation, refuse to assist in the taking of any ballot by providing for the use of the returning officer or the returning officer’s assistants such register and lists of the members of the organisation as the returning officer requires; or

-(d) falsely represent in an application made under this Act that he is a member of an organisation.
+(d) falsely represent in an application made under this Act that the person is a member of an organisation.

-(2) A person shall not —
+(2) A person must not —

 (a) resist or obstruct a person in the performance of a duty imposed or the exercise of a power conferred by or under this Act; or